 We believe that this retrofitting approach has the greatest practical potential to achieve significant economic and environmental gains across the Australian domestic built environment.
 When compared to a new-build project, the Illawarra Flame presents a challenge that is intensified by the physical form of the existing building and by the social and cultural values, and expectations, that come with the history and context of the existing building.

-Team UOW Australia has chosen to design the retrofitted house to appeal to older clients nearing retirement.
+Team UOW Australia chose to design the retrofitted house to appeal to older clients nearing retirement.
 Many of these people are "empty nesters" - parents whose children have moved on, and who no longer require the floor space of a large family home.
 The Illawarra Flame house is perfect for these clients looking to downsize while ensuring a clean energy future for their grandchildren.
-Design decisions have been made according to the principle of aging-in-place, to ensure that the house can be enjoyed by the client for as long as possible.
+Design decisions were made according to the principle of aging-in-place, to ensure that the house can be enjoyed by the client for as long as possible.

-Team UOW has retained the essential architecture of the dwelling to ensure the retrofitted building will sit comfortably in the suburban environment and be socially accessible to the market.
-The basic building form and architectural features are determined by the existing building, and have been retained where possible to provide an affordable and practical solution to preserving existing housing stock, while reducing the waste associated with demolition.
-Certain features of the house have been modified to enhance the functionality of the layout, and to increase natural lighting, solar access and cross flow ventilation, to greatly improve the liveability of the home.
+Team UOW retained the essential architecture of the dwelling to ensure the retrofitted building will sit comfortably in the suburban environment and be socially accessible to the market.
+The basic building form and architectural features were determined by the existing building, and have been retained where possible to provide an affordable and practical solution to preserving existing housing stock, while reducing the waste associated with demolition.
+Certain features of the house were modified to enhance the functionality of the layout, and to increase natural lighting, solar access and cross flow ventilation, to greatly improve the liveability of the home.

-The house will make its way to China in shipping containers where it will then be constructed during the designated 15-day period before being judged in 10 different contests over the course of the Decathlon.
-Team UOW must adhere to both the Solar Decathlon China Building Code and the Solar Decathlon rules.
-Throughout the entire process, our house will undergo three re-builds - once at the UOW Innovation Campus, once at the Solar Decathlon China and again at the Innovation Campus where it will remain as a living laboratory upon return from the competition.
+The house made its way to China in shipping containers where it was then constructed during the designated 15-day period before being judged in 10 different contests over the course of the Decathlon.
+Team UOW had to adhere to both the Solar Decathlon China Building Code and the Solar Decathlon rules.
+Throughout the entire process, our house underwent three re-builds - once at the UOW Innovation Campus, once at the Solar Decathlon China and again at the Innovation Campus where it will remain as a living laboratory.

-Team UOW has used the Living Building Challenge as a guide for material selection.
-Each component or material has been selected for low embodied energy, high recycled content, minimal impact on air and water quality, non-hazardous formulation (avoiding constituents such as formaldehyde, PVC, lead and mercury), local production and 3rd party accreditation, wherever possible.
+Team UOW used the Living Building Challenge as a guide for material selection.
+Each component or material was selected for low embodied energy, high recycled content, minimal impact on air and water quality, non-hazardous formulation (avoiding constituents such as formaldehyde, PVC, lead and mercury), local production and 3rd party accreditation, wherever possible.

 Video: The Illawarra Flame House - Engineering and Solar Application.
 See more videos on our Videos page.